-Prior to his stint in Palo Alto, California, Dawkins coached for 10 years under the legendary Mike Krzyzewski at his alma mater Duke.
+Prior to his stint in Palo Alto, Calif., Dawkins coached for 10 years under the legendary Mike Krzyzewski at his alma mater, Duke.
 He played for the Blue Devils from 1982-86, where he was named the 1986 Naismith National Player of the Year and helped lead Duke to three NCAA Tournament berths, including an NCAA National Championship Game appearance in 1986.

 Stanford put together four 20-win seasons in Dawkins’ tenure as head coach.
 He is only the second coach in Stanford history with at least four 20-win seasons.
 Stanford’s success on the court came against some of the toughest schedules in the nation.
 During the 2015-16 season, the Cardinal faced the sixth-most difficult slate in the country.
 A nation-leading 17 of Stanford’s 30 games came against RPI Top 50 squads.
 Stanford’s strength of schedule was rated in the top 50 each of the past four seasons, including two in the top 20, with an average rank of 27.75.

 The Cardinal basketball program also excelled in the classroom during Dawkins’ tenure, earning at least three Pac-12 All-Academic selections for five consecutive seasons and producing back-to-back Pac-12 Scholar-Athlete of the Year recipients (2014, 2015).
 Stanford also received annual national academic recognition, with three players earning National Association of Basketball Coaches (NABC) Honors Court status in 2015.
 The Cardinal was one of 20 NCAA Division I teams to earn an NABC Team Academic Excellence Award last season.